 Wisconsin Law - Protecting Consumers

-Wisconsin law has consumers rights laws.
+Wisconsin law has consumer rights laws on repossessions.
 These laws are referred to as the "Wisconsin Consumer Act" and apply to a variety of transaction and situations.
 One specific place they apply relates to vehicle repossessions.
 These laws apply to vehicle financing and leases where they amount financed is $25,000 or less.
 You can find this amount on the purchase documents that you signed at the dealership.
 If you no longer have those documents, there are a few other ways we can assist in figuring that out.
 Just call for a free consultation and get the process started.
 Below is some additional information on the repossession process (and your rights) if the Wisconsin Consumer Act applies to your situation

 Process to Legally Repossess Vehicles